-- Become a means of communication between the different administrations and this sector of the population.
-The lack of channels for joint work between the different governments (from national to local level) and the disability associative movement hinders progress, as small as that may be.
-This is why educational resource centres constitute both a physical space and a point of reference for interlocution, as they visibilise something that, prior to their implementation, was a vague reality; - Guarantee the right to vote in an independent and anonymous manner.
-The Latin American reality, still in the first phase of its effervescent progress, does not yet provide suitable structures that guarantee equal opportunities or the full exercise of fundamental rights.
-These educational resource centres can also contribute to eradicating this situation by, for example, offering their premises and their resources during all types of elections.
-This would guarantee then the possibility for people with disabilities to exercise their right to vote so that they are able to participate in an effective manner in shaping their own political reality;

-- Identify toxic medicines and products.
+Become a means of communication between the different administrations and this population sector.
+The lack of channels for joint work between the different governments (from national to local level) and the disability associative movement prevents any advancement from happening, as small as that may be.
+This is why educational resource centres constitute both a physical space and a referential point for interlocution, as they make visible something that, prior to their implementation, represented a vague reality.

+- Guarantee the right to vote in an independent and anonymous manner.
+The Latin American reality, still in the first phase of its effervescent progress, has not yet suitable structures that guarantee equal opportunities or the full exercise of fundamental rights.
+These educational resource centres can also contribute to eradicate this situation by, for example, offering their premises and their resources during elections, whatever their nature.
+This would guarantee then the possibility of exercising their right to vote for people with disabilities, so that they are able to participate in an effective manner in the configuration of their own political reality. - Identify toxic medicines and products.
 There is very little access to the health system within rural areas in Latin America and, in many places, the health system is so limited that it becomes obsolete.
-This is why it is crucial that people with visual disabilities who may need to take medication regularly are able to go to a place where they are informed about the most suitable drugs for their symptoms, the expiry date of such products, and the suitability of other alternative treatments; - Carry out the transcription of exams and materials for public entry examinations, access to higher studies or work placements.
+This is why is crucial that people with visual disabilities who may need to take medication regularly, are able to go to a place where they are informed about the most suitable drugs for their symptoms; the expiring date of such products, and the suitability of other alternative treatments. - Carry out the transcription of exams and materials for public entry examinations, access to higher studies or work placements.
 Often, where there is a will to facilitate inclusion and make things easier for people with visual disabilities, there is however a lack of resources.
-That is why, whenever possible, educational resource centres can adapt the essential materials that might intervene in any stage of the educational process, as well as in the process of access to employment; - Based on all aspects mentioned above, educational resource centres can also edit manuals of different kinds for those places where it is possible to find people with visual disabilities among their students and/or workers, such as internal or training manuals, private school handbooks, handbooks for private or public institutions, etc.; - Contribute in an efficient manner to achieving the Millennium Development Goals, which are promoted by the UN, and particularly the goal regarding universal primary education.
+That is why, whenever it is possible, educational resource centres can adapt the essential materials that might intervene in any stage of the educational process, as well as in the process of access to employment.

+- Based on all aspects mentioned above, educational resource centres can also edit manuals of different kinds for those places where it is possible to find people with visual disabilities among their students and/or workers, such as internal or formative manuals, private school handbooks, manuals for private or public institutions, etc. - Contribute in an efficient manner and in first motion to the achievement of the Millennium Development Goals, which are promoted by the UN, and particularly that related to the achievement of universal primary education.